randomgen/stinkee/README.md

 Stinkee depends on the cross-platform [PortAudio](http://www.portaudio.com) library (version 20140130) to transmit the encoded sound signal, which activates the Scentee diffuser, to the audio output device.
-Please refer to the PortAudio website for instructions on how to install it.
+It is straightforward to install with a package manager, such as Homebrew on OS X (`brew install portaudio`) or APT on Ubuntu (`apt-get install portaudio19-dev`).
+Otherwise, consult the instructions on the PortAudio website to build the library from the source code.

-Then simply run
+Once PortAudio is correctly installed, just run

     make

-to build the `libstinkee.a` static library and the `stinkeedemo` example program.
+from the root of your cloned `stinkee` git repository to build the `libstinkee.a` static library and the `stinkeedemo` example program.

 The build passed on the following platforms: